 - Experience teaching students with disabilities within the juvenile justice system or students at-risk for involvement with law enforcement

 - US Citizen or Permanent Resident

 Applicants must complete the PLEDJJ application by March 1, 2022.
 The application includes a series of essays focused on your professional experiences related to working with students with disabilities currently within juvenile justice settings or at-risk for involvement with law enforcement.
 In addition, the essays prompt applicants to describe their future goals and why UIC represents the best match for doctoral studies.
 Complete applications include:

 - Professional Resume

-In addition, applicants will interview with UIC faculty and staff.
+In addition, applicants will interview with UIC faculty.
 For the interview, prospective scholars should bring their unofficial transcripts showing undergraduate and graduate degrees.

 Applications for Project SURGE are currently closed.

 Project SURGE (Special education Urban Research for Greater Equity) builds on an existing doctoral program at the University of Illinois at Chicago (UIC) to prepare six doctoral students from underrepresented groups to develop culturally responsive research to serve children and youth with disabilities with intensive support needs in urban environments.
 This interdisciplinary program will be guided by the following four competency areas: (a) special education policy processes and analysis, (b) special education pedagogy and program design, and teacher research in urban settings, (c) research methodologies to conduct sustainable interventions to underrepresented populations in under-resourced schools, and (d) collaboration with stakeholders (e.g. families, community entities, policy makers and other researchers).
 UIC is a Minority Serving Institution and a Research 1 university, making it a unique context for such preparation.
 Proven approaches will be used to recruit and retain students from underrepresented groups such as a cohort model that allows for doctoral scholars to move together through coursework.